mnit-rtmc/iris/docs/incident_dms.md

 Rows where _impacted_ and / or _open lanes_ are specified will be matched
 in preference to rows where they are not.

+## Abbreviation

+If a message is too wide to fit on the sign, an abbreviated version can be created using the [allowed words] list.

+Each line which doesn't fit is split into words.
+Starting at the end, any word which appears in the _allowed words_ list is replaced with its abbreviated form.
+Then the line is checked again, and if still too wide, the process repeats.
+Words with empty abbreviations are checked last, only if all other abbreviations are insufficient.

+If a line is still too wide after all words are checked, the message is discarded, with no suggestion for that sign.

 ## Dedicated Purpose Signs

 _Dedicated purpose_ signs normally cannot be used for incidents.
 An exception